-The Review of African Political Economy is looking for an affiliate to join the journal’s Editorial Working Group (EWG) for a year starting from October 2018.
+The Review of African Political Economy is looking for two affiliates to join the journal’s Editorial Working Group (EWG) for a year starting from January 2021.

-Eligible candidates should be African nationals currently attached to a UK university for a PhD in the social sciences or humanities with an interest in the journal’s academic and activist work.
-Preference will be given to applicants who will have finished their fieldwork by October 2018, and will be resident in the UK for the academic year 2018/19.
-Preference will also be given to applicants with experience in organising events or in social media or communications, or to those who with an interest in contributing to the journal’s online presence.
+- We would also consider African nationals currently studying for a PhD in the social sciences or humanities with an interest in the journal’s academic and activist work.
+Preference will be given to applicants who will have finished their fieldwork by January 2021.

-The position is a one-year affiliation.
-The appointed person would get some first hand knowledge of editing a journal and contributing to some of the tasks involved.
-This might include writing or editing contributions for our website, which hosts blogs, conference reports etc. But it might also include contributing to other aspects of the journal’s work, for example, through book reviews, refereeing of articles, or support for conferences and workshops.
-Interns will receive a formal letter of appointment, travel expenses for attending the journal’s quarterly meetings (which are usually held in October, January, April and June) and a free copy of the journal whilst in office.
+The person appointed would get some first-hand knowledge of editing a journal and contributing to some of the tasks involved as part of the ROAPE collective.
+This will include writing, commissioning and editing contributions for our website, roape.net, which includes blogs, debates, conference reports and interviews among its content (we would be particularly enthusiastic to welcome an affiliate who is experienced with social media).
+Additional experience might also include contributing to other aspects of the journal’s work, for example, through book reviews, refereeing of articles, support for conferences and workshops, IT, social media and communications.

-The journal hopes to gain a broader input, particularly from young people who are actively engaged in research.
-The kind of student the journal is looking for is preferably in their late second or third year, and will have returned from fieldwork.
-They will have to commit to trying to attend EWG meetings (four times a year) and to taking on occasional but limited responsibilities.
-We also encourage affiliates to submit at least one piece of work to the journal for peer review whilst they are in office (with support).
+The journal hopes to gain a broader input, particularly from young people who are actively engaged in radical research and activism.
+They will have to commit to attending as many EWG meetings as possible and to taking on responsibilities.
+We also encourage affiliates to submit at least one substantial piece of work to the journal or website whilst they are in office (with support).

 If you are interested in knowing more or in putting forward your name, please submit the following: